d-tietjen/indextreemap_rust/README.md

 ```

 ### IndexTreeMap::insert()

-Inserts a key-value pair into the map.
+Insert a key-value pair into the map.
 **Example**
 Basic usage:
 ```rust